Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Newton Methods for GNE Problems

 \subsection{Semismooth Newton methods}

-This subsection considers solving \eqref{KKT_concatenated}, the necessary conditions for a GNE, without assumptions A4 and A5.
-Note that \eqref{KKT_concatenated} is not equivalent to a KKT system of any VIs.
-Instead, it corresponds to a quasi-VI problem: QVI$(\mathcal{A}(a),F)$ (see Definition \ref{def:QVI}), representing that the feasible set is not fixed but is dependent on the point being evaluated.
-Since the QVI properties, such as sensitivity and stability, are not well-understood yet, the Josephy-Newton updates and analysis in Section \ref{sec:NE}, which are based on the VI stability analysis, cannot be directly applied to the GNE problems.
-Therefore, in this subsection, we start with the coupled KKT systems \eqref{KKT_concatenated}, use complementarity functions to transform them to a system of nonsmooth equations, and employ semismooth Newton methods to solve these nonsmooth equations.
+In this subsection we consider solving \eqref{KKT_concatenated} without A4 and A5.
+Note that \eqref{KKT_concatenated} is not equivalent to a KKT system of \textbf{\textit{any}} VIs.
+Instead, it corresponds to a quasi-VI problem, QVI$(\mathcal{A}(a),F)$, in which the feasible set is not fixed but depends on the point being evaluated.
+We start with the coupled KKT systems \eqref{KKT_concatenated}, use complementarity functions to transform them to nonsmooth equations, and employ semismooth Newton methods to solve these nonsmooth equations.